BibleGet-I-O/bibleget-wordpress/readme.txt

 4. Options page - information from the BibleGet server about available versions and supported languages (screenshot-4.png).

 == Changelog ==

+= 4.5 =
+* Enhancement: further check for incorrect server environments where a recent version of curl does not however have a correct cainfo path set with a certificate bundle
+* Enhancement: font-family selection now previews the font itself in the dropdown

 = 4.4 =
 * Compatibility with Wordpress 4.8